 Business leadership starts here

-The University of North Texas College of Business is the choice of more than 5,300 students, making it one of the largest business schools in the nation.
-The college offers 15 bachelor's, 17 master's and 7 doctoral degree programs that will light your way to success in the business world.
-Our students, many of whom work full-time, appreciate our "learn it today, apply it tomorrow" philosophy and the expertise of our faculty.
+The choice of more than 5,800 students, the college is one of the largest business schools in the nation.
+Through its 15 bachelor’s, 15 master’s and 8 doctoral degree programs – many of which are nationally ranked – you’ll learn the skills needed to succeed.
+Concentrations and program-specific options such as Residential Property Management and Professional Selling allow you to customize your degree your way.
+Our students, many of whom work full-time, appreciate our “learn it today, apply it tomorrow” philosophy, the industry-tested expertise of our faculty and unique opportunities that take learning beyond the classroom.

 UNT College of Business offers:

-- A strong network of more than 50,000 alumni, of which more than 450 are CEOs or presidents of their organizations.
+- A strong network of 40,000 alumni, of which more than 700 are CEOs or presidents of their own organizations.

-- A Strategic Location to Start Your Career: UNT is located in the Dallas-Fort Worth metroplex, which has the second highest concentration of Fortune 500 companies in the U.S., including AT&T, Celanese, ExxonMobil, GameStop, Kimberly-Clark, Southwest Airlines and Texas Instruments.
-CNN Money ranked Denton County, where UNT is located, as one of the nation's Top 10 best places to live for job potential.
+- A strategic location to launch your career.
+UNT is located in the Dallas-Fort Worth Metroplex, which has the nation’s second highest concentration of Fortune 500 companies, including Toyota, AT&T, ExxonMobil, American Airlines Group, Southwest Airlines and Texas Instruments.
+Dallas-Fort Worth is also among the top 10 Best Cities for Recent College Graduates, based on higher-than-average starting pay, low unemployment and affordable housing.
 Learn more about UNT's location.

 - Becky Kimbro (’09), vice president of marketing, Texas Rangers Baseball Club